garfieldnate/garfieldnate.github.io/src/pages/posts/2020-09-21-introducing-my-favorite-electronic-device.md

 ---
 title: "Introducing My Favorite Electronic Device"
 publishDate: 2020-09-21T11:55:53+02:00
+description: A love letter to my Japanese electronic dictionary
 draft: true
 ---

+the Casio Ex-Word XD-GW9600
 carried it around for my mission plus all of college and then several years before it was stolen comes with hole to put a charm on; makes its usage a bit noisier, but a fun customization startup is instant